jeremypanjaitan/project-directory-service/README.md

 # Project Directory Service
 This project was the final project of ITDP Program.
 It Called ITFUN.
-The purpose of this project is to provide platform to employee to showcase their project.
+The purpose of this project is to provide platform for employee to showcase their project.
 We hope through this project all employee can support each of employee's project.
 # Contributor
 - Jeremy Panjaitan (Full Stack Developer)
 - Rian Octa Fauzan (Backend Developer)